 Summarizing their study on Pakistan, the Group concludes:

 "Pakistan shows weaknesses in most dimensions when compared to its regional and income group peers.
-Low levels of government accountability are compounded by the prevalence of corruption, a weak justice system, and a poor security situation, particularly related to terrorism and crime.
+Low levels of government accountability are compounded by the prevalence of corruption, a weak justice system, and a poor security situation, particularly related to terrorism and crime."Although as compared to India and Bangladesh, Pakistan sits lower in the judicial independence still the Group has shown a positive note in its account:

 "The country scores more strongly on judicial independence and fairness in administrative proceedings."